 Serious infections, including fatal events, have been reported in subjects treated with acalabrutinib (eg, aspergillosis).
 Subjects should be monitored for signs and symptoms of infection and treated as medically appropriate.
-Consultation with the coordinating Investigators or the Medical Monitor is recommended for cases of infection with invasive fungi including aspergillosis.
+Please refer to Section 6.7 for study drug modification guidance.

-6.6.3 Hepatitis B and C Reactivation
+6.6.3 Hepatitis B Reactivation